Skip to main content

 }

-To stop recording allocations, call LeakTracker.disable().
+To stop recording, call LeakTracker.disable().
 To query the current state, read LeakTracker.enabled.

 To isolate tracking to a specific operation — such as a single test or benchmark — use LeakTracker.runScoped():